dumlutimuralp/antrea-packet-walks/part_c/README.md

 The current flow came from tunnel0 interface hence it matches the <b>second</b> flow entry in the above output (which is highlighted).
 There are multiple actions in the second flow entry.

-- First action is
+- First action is "move:NXM_NX_TUN_METADATA0[28..31]->NXM_NX_REG9[28..31]" which actually writes a tag for Antrea traceflow feature usage

-- Second action is to set the reg0[0..15] to "0", meaning that this traffic has come to the OVS from the tunnel interface.
+- Second action is to set the reg0[0..15] to "0", meaning that this traffic has come to OVS from the tunnel interface

-- Third action is
+- Third action is to set the NXM_NX_REG0[19] to "1" (0x1), meaning that the MAC addresses in this flow needs to rewritten (since this is a routed flow that came from another node)

-- Fourth action is to hand the flow over to the next table, which is Table 30.
+- Fourth action is to hand the flow over to the next table, which is Table 30 (resubmit(,30)).

 ### 9.11.2 ConntrackTable Table #30